seohyeonlee2020/farmai/README.md

-# AgriAdvice: Offline RAG chatbot to address the digital divide
+# Offline RAG + sLM.
+No GPU required.

 Offline AI model adapted to deliver farming advice in low-connectivity areas.
 Scaled ambitious idea from a classmate ("AI on flip phone offline") to a technologically viable architecture.
 Uses RAG with a small language model to keep answers evidence-based.
 Optimized for extremely low-resource contexts.
 Focused on gaps like limited device access and unreliable internet connectivity.